 What are the basic responsibilities of landlords and tenants in North Dakota?

-Landlords in North Dakota must present a condition statement of the premises, maintain habitability standards and provide necessary repairs, while tenants are responsible for complying with the terms of the lease and maintaining the property in good condition.
+Landlords in North Dakota must present a condition statement of the premises, maintain habitability standards, and provide necessary repairs, while tenants are responsible for complying with the terms of the lease and maintaining the property in good condition.

 Why is a written lease important in North Dakota?

-A written lease is crucial because it specifies the terms of the rental agreement, detailing the rights and responsibilities of both landlord and tenant.
+A written lease is important because it specifies the terms of the rental agreement, detailing the rights and responsibilities of both landlord and tenant.
 It helps prevent disputes and provides a reference for resolving any issues that arise.

 Can landlords and tenants modify the provisions of North Dakota's landlord-tenant laws in their agreements?